klaudius1D/fictional-food-service/README.md

 >*Build Responsive Real World Websites with HTML5 and CSS3* by **Jonas Schmedtmann**

 ___
 Lessons I learned throughout the project include the basic guidelines of web design.
-This involves typography, working with colors, images and icons, and proper spacing and layout techniques to produce professional-looking websites.
+This involves typography, working with colors, images and icons.
+This also touched on proper spacing and layout techniques to produce professional-looking websites.

 ### Languages:
 * HTML5